 Types of Workplace Injuries You May Be Able to Sue For

 If your job involves manual labor, you’re putting yourself at a high level of risk of injury.
 But accidents can happen anywhere — even if you’re sitting down in an office for much of the day.
-For instance, you could trip over an electric cable partially hidden under a carpet or wasn’t properly taped down.
+For instance, you could trip over an electric cable partially hidden under a carpet or that wasn’t properly taped down.
 Your back can suffer from all that sitting, and your hands and arms are at risk from repetitive stress injury if you’re typing for long stretches.
 If that’s happened to you, you should contact a personal injury lawyer in Texas to see if you’re entitled to claim compensation.

 Other frequent workplace injuries include: